TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   starts on one line and ends on another, it probably won't be recognized.
 Just edit the file to put it on one line.

+- For the bibliography, no font changes or other html-level markup is used.
+It is plain (Unicode) text.
+The only special cases are making urls be live links, and newlines before bullets.
+(We should revise the process to translate bbls like abstracts.)

 On the other hand, sometimes authors use one-off abbreviations or complicated TeX code in their abstracts or bibliographies.
 In such cases, it is better to edit the abs/bbl.tex files than bother automatically